caloni/journal/content/posts/leitura-how-technology-hijacks-peoples-minds.md

 ---
 categories:
-- reviews
+- blog
 date: '2019-06-20'
 tags:
-- draft
 - reading
 title: 'Leitura: How Technology Hijacks People’s Minds from a Magician and Google’s Design Ethicist'
 ---